talon414/talon414/README.md

-- 👋 Hi, I’m Emmanuel, and i love to automate things;
+- 👋 Hi, I’m Emmanuel, and i love to automate stuff;
-- 👀 I’m interested in FOSS, AI, pretty much anything that lowers work;
+- 👀 I’m interested in FOSS, AI, Web dev and pretty much anything that lowers work;
 - 🌱 I’m currently learning engineering;
 - 💞️ I’m looking to collaborate and contribute;